-The Graduate Certificate in Museum Studies is an 18credit program intended to prepare students for professional employment in museums and historic sites.
-The program offers graduate level courses appropriate for museum work as well as some cross-listed courses from associated academic disciplines.
-Courses are most appropriate for people interested in museum careers and are designed to give a broad overview of museum history as well as a solid grounding in museological theory and practice.
-In accordance with the mission of FIU, attention is given to issues of diversity and multiculturalism, and the relationship of museums to changing populations and interdisciplinary trends in a variety of different collecting environments ranging from the arts to history, anthropology, archaeology, and the sciences.
-This certificate program is open to both degree- and nondegree seeking students.
+The Graduate Certificate in Museum Studies is an 18-credit program intended to prepare students for professional employment in museums and historic sites.
+The program offers graduate-level courses appropriate for those interested in museum careers.
+It is designed to give a broad overview of museum history as well as a solid grounding in museological theory and practice.

+Two core courses and an internship are required.
+This certificate program is open to both degree- and non-degree seeking students.